q2ek/compileinfo/README.md

 ### Usage with Maven:

-In a Maven project, one would include the `net.q2ek:compileinfo` artifact as a "provided" dependency:
+In a Maven project, one would include the `net.q2ek:compileinfo` artifact as a `provided` dependency:

 ```xml
 <dependency>